joel-day/SQL-Database-for-Supermarket/README.md

 # SQL-Database-for-Supermarket
 SQL &amp; Python

+# Purpose
+The pipeline improves the quality and timeliness of business decisions by gathering all relevant information for decision making, in an understandable format, within seconds.

 # Data
 Thw data set is small enough to store on a local MySQL server, but complex enough to practice feature transformations, create complex views, and resemble the real-world.
 The data was originally web scraped by Karanth in 2020 but downloaded from kaggle.
 The executable, in its current state, is designed to be run on a per instance basis.
 The schema is static; in other words, the CSV files must adhere to the current structure to be properly ingested.